Somali Bantus: Colonialism and the end of slavery

 Since the very end of the eighteen century, fugitive slaves from the Shebelle valley began to settle in the Jubba valley.
 By the late 1890s, when Italians and British occupied the Jubaland area, an estimated 35,000 former Bantu slaves were already settled there.

 The Italian colonial administration abolished slavery in Somalia at the turn of the 20th century by decree of the King of Italy.
 Some Bantu groups, however, remained enslaved until the 1910s in the areas not totally dominated by the Italians, and continued to be despised and discriminated against by large parts of Somali society.
 After World War I, many Somali Bantus, mainly the descendants of former slaves, became Catholics.
 They were principally concentrated in the Villaggio Duca degli Abruzzi and Genale plantations.

 Indeed, in 1895, the first 45 Bantu slaves were freed by the Italian colonial authorities under the administration of the chartered Catholic company Filonardi.
 The former were later converted to Catholicism.
 Massive emancipation and conversion of slaves in Somalia only began after the anti-slavery activist and explorer Luigi Robecchi Bricchetti informed the Italian public about the local slave trade and the indifferent attitude of the first Italian colonial government in Somalia toward it.

 Contemporary situation

 Profile

-Bantus simply refer to themselves as Bantu.
+Somali Bantus simply refer to themselves as Bantu.
 Those who can trace their origins to Bantu groups in southeast Africa refer to themselves collectively as Shanbara, Shangama or Wagosha.
 Those who trace their origins to Bantu tribes inhabiting areas further south call themselves Zigula, Makua, Yao, Nyassa, Ngindo, Nyamwezi, Mwera and other names, although the Somalis from Mogadishu called them with a discriminatory word all together Mushunguli.

-Unlike Somalis, most of whom are traditionally nomadic herders, Bantus are mainly sedentary subsistence farmers.
-The Bantus' predominant "Negroid" physical traits also serve to further distinguish them from Somalis.
+Unlike Somalis, most of whom are traditionally nomadic herders, Somali Bantus are mainly sedentary subsistence farmers.
+The Somali Bantus' predominant physical traits also serve to further distinguish them from Somalis.
 Among these phenotypic characteristics of the Bantu are kinky (jareer) hair, while Somalis are soft-haired (jilec).